-Trocaire College is requiring all students and employees to be vaccinated against Covid-19 for the Fall 2021 semester.
+Trocaire College requires all students and employees to be fully vaccinated against Covid-19.

 As a major educator of healthcare professionals in the Buffalo-Niagara region, it is our duty to prioritize the health, safety, and well-being of Trocaire students, employees, and the community at large.
 Requiring a Covid-19 vaccine –which has been proven save and highly effective– is the best way to ensure that we have a safe educational environment for all.
 Accommodations will be made for medical or religious reasons consistent with applicable federal and state law.